 Before the USM Anywhere can collect the Umbrella log data, you must set up Amazon S3 log management in your Cisco Umbrella deployment.
-This requires that you have an S3 bucket in an AWS account that is configured to accept uploads from the Umbrella Service.
-For detailed information about this configuration, refer to this article: https://support.umbrella.com/hc/en-us/articles/231248448-Cisco-Umbrella-Log-Management-in-Amazon-S3
+This requires that you have a self-managed S3 bucket in an AWS account that is configured to accept uploads from the Umbrella Service.
+For detailed information about this configuration, refer to this article: https://support.umbrella.com/hc/en-us/articles/231248448-Cisco-Umbrella-Log-Management-in-Amazon-S3#self-bucket

 To verify Amazon S3 log management in Cisco Umbrella